 MSNBC’s Geography of Poverty project is a highly visual look at poverty across the country.
-Graphics Editor Mina Liu gives us a behind the scenes look at how it came together.
+Graphics editor Mina Liu and data visualization editor Sam Petulla give us a behind the scenes look at how it came together.
 How long did you work on this project?
 How did you collaborate with the reporter and photographer?
-We first started working on this project […]
+We first started […]

 The difficult decisions on what to publish, and when, in the wake of the tragedy in Roanoke, Va., and the social media response that follows.